anseee/TIL/English/Diary.md

 ### 2016.
 09. 01
    * Today is first day of September.
 Anyway I always worked in company and arrived home. in the morning when i'm going to company, i listened the podcast of hanmadiro. and i studied about introducing myself. and It is amazing because different other teacher's teaching conversation of english.
 So the teacher was teaching the step about it. and i made introducing my self "I'm sungwon park.
 I'm a programmer specializing in iOS.
 I've been working as a programmer because i like my job"

+### 2016.
+09. 12
+   * Wow..
+I'm very very tired.
+Yesterday is sunday. it is holiday!! but I worked.. because monday 2a.m is relase app for client company.
+So we should not have to go in company but doing. and We made for 24 hours.
+No sleep No rest just work and work Ha..
+Now for writing this diary.
+I'am thinking that i do and i got angry like angry bird.
+Aha!!!!!!!!!!!!!!!!!!!!